izharus/hallowen_modpacks/README.md

     }
   },
   "skyblock": {
-    "config": {}, // An instance of config.json for current modpack.
+    "server_config": {}, // An instance of server_config.json for current modpack.
     "main_data": [], // A list of file_info objects for current directory".
     "client_additional_data": {} // Empty for current server.
   }